You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

 In some of the models we considered, the total number of sensed molecules, $N(T)$, was a sufficient statistic of the entire binding sequence, so that the estimated parameter depended only on the number of molecules detected, but not on when they were detected.
 Equation~(\ref{eq: est for entire piecewise profile}) generalized this, so that two statistics contributed: the number of molecules captured before and after the saturation.
 In yet more complicated spatiotemporal concentration profiles, especially those not monotonic in time, the temporal distribution of the binding events is likely to be even more important, providing additional information about the estimated parameter, and, potentially, improving the estimation accuracy even more.

 While our results here have been developed for simplified minimal models, they are likely to affect our quantitative understanding of development.
 In {\em Drosophila} early development, experimental studies show persistent puzzles~\cite{gregor2007probing,tkavcik2008information, manu2009canalization, garcia2013quantitative}: for example, nearby nuclei after division $14$ reliably exhibit distinct gene expression patterns, and the expression is initiated $\sim 3$ minutes after the division.
 This is $\sim 40$ times faster than the classical Berg-Purcell limit \cite{berg1977physics} for how long one needs to sense to estimate the local concentration of a morphogen to a necessary precision~\cite{gregor2007probing}.
 Ways of resolving the contradiction have been proposed, such as ``on-the-fly'' sensing~\cite{siggia2013decisions,desponds2020mechanism}, but whether real biological systems utilize such approaches is still debated.
 In our analysis, the estimation precision continues to scale as $1/N(T)$.
 Yet, with the molecular machinery adapted to sensing of specific developmental concentration profiles, this $N(T)$ can count molecules starting from fertilization, and not just from when concentrations stabilized after the last division~\cite{ali2016bicoid, huang2017decoding}, which can increase the sensing period (and hence the sensing accuracy) many-fold.
 Crucially, for concentration profiles where concentrations rise faster near the origin of the morphogen, as in Fig.~\ref{fig:piecewise profiles}, the error prefactor can also be smaller than one.
+Although we illustrated this effect with a very simple model of morphogen gradient formation, its \emph{sign} is likely to be extremely general: for any process where a signaling molecule moves outward from a source, we expect the concentration to rise sooner in the same places where the final concentration is higher.
 These two effects---not waiting for the steady state and the higher precision---can easily combine to improve the estimation quality by a factor of a few, contributing to resolving the precision puzzle.